continuedev/continue/docs/docs/telemetry.md

 ## Overview

-`Continue` collects and reports **anonymous** usage information.
+Continue collects and reports **anonymous** usage information.
 This data is essential to understanding how we should improve the library.
 You can opt out of it at any time.

 We use [Posthog](https://posthog.com/), an open source platform for product analytics, to collect and store the data.
+You can review the code [here](https://github.com/continuedev/continue/tree/main/continuedev/src/continuedev/libs/util/telemetry.py).

 ## What we track

-We track the steps that are run and their parameters
+We track the steps that are run and their parameters.

 ## How to opt out